1009Media/databendingutils-rs/README.md

 # DatabendingUtils-RS
 Converts common image codecs into formats more suitable for databending.

-This is a Rust rewrite of a program I originally wrote in Python, from now on the old Python version is deprecated, and this is the one I'll update.
+This is a Rust rewrite of a program Gabriel Sykes originally wrote in Python, from now on the old Python version is deprecated, and this is the one that will be updated.
 The old Python code is available [here](https://github.com/sykesgabri/databendingutils).

 ## How to install: